RaspberryPiFoundation/weather-station/README.md

   This will take some time.
 You will be prompted to create and confirm a password for the root user of the MySQL database server.
 The password you choose will need to be put into `database.py` (line 87) unless you use `raspberry`.

-1. Set up the required database with MySQL.
+1. Create the database within MySQL.

+  `mysql -u root -p`

   Enter the password that you chose during installation.

-  `mysql -u root -p`

   You'll now be at the MySQL prompt `mysql>`, first create the database: